zchee/golang-wiki/Modules.md

 ### Can a module consume a v2+ package that has not opted into modules?
 What does '+incompatible' mean?

-Yes, a module can import a v2+ package that has not opted into modules, and if the imported valid v2+ package has a valid [semver](semver.org) tag, it will be recorded with an `+incompatible` suffix.
+Yes, a module can import a v2+ package that has not opted into modules, and if the imported v2+ package has a valid [semver](semver.org) tag, it will be recorded with an `+incompatible` suffix.

 **Additional Details**

-Before proceeding, please first be familiar with the material in the ["Semantic Import Versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) section above.
+Please be familiar with the material in the ["Semantic Import Versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) section above.

+It is helpful to first review some core principles that are generally useful but particularly important to keep in mind when thinking about the behavior described in this FAQ.

+The following core principles are _always_ true when the `go` tool is operating in module mode (e.g., `GO111MODULE=on`):

+1. A package's import path defines the identify of the package.
+   * Packages with _different_ import paths are treated as _different_ packages.
+   * Packages with the _same_ import path are treated as the _same_ package (and this is true _even if_ the VCS tags say the packages have different major versions).
+2. An import path without a `/vN` is treated as a v1 or v0 module (and this is true _even if_ the imported package has not opted in to modules and has VCS tags that say the major version is greater than 1).
+3. The module path (such as `module foo/v2`) declared at the start of a module's `go.mod` file is both:
+   * the definitive declaration of that module's identity
+   * the definitive declaration of how that module must be imported by consuming code

+As we will see in the next FAQ, these principles are not always true when the `go` tool is _not_ in module mode, but these principles are always true when the `go` tool _is_ in module mode.

+In short, the `+incompatible` suffix indicates that principle 2 above is in effect when the following are true:
+* an imported package has not opted in to modules, and
+* its VCS tags say the major version is greater than 1, and
+* principle 2 is overriding the VCS tags – the import path without a `/vN` is treated as a v1 or v0 module (even though the VCS tags say otherwise)

+When the `go` tool is in module mode, it will assume a non-module v2+ package has no awareness of Semantic Import Versioning and treat it as an (incompatible) extension of the v1 version series of the package (and the `+incompatible suffix` is an indication that the `go` tool is doing so).

+**Example**

 For example, suppose:
 * `oldpackage` is a package that predates the introduction of modules